raspberrypilearning/disco-dance-floor/en/step_7.md

 title: Completed project
 ---

-You can download the basic and extended projects as packages along with the WebGL projects from the [zipped solutions directory](https://rpf.io/p/en/disco-dance-floor-get){:target="_blank"}.
+You can download the basic and extended projects as packages from the [zipped solutions directory](https://rpf.io/p/en/disco-dance-floor-get){:target="_blank"}.

 --- /collapse ---